aayushpatel205/aayushpatel205/README.md

+---

-# 👋 Hi, I'm Aayush Patel
+👋 Hi, I'm Aayush Patel

-🚀 Passionate about building **modern web & mobile applications** and crafting **scalable production-ready systems.**
+🚀 Passionate about building **modern web and mobile applications** and crafting **scalable, production-ready systems.**

-I specialize in **Frontend Development**, while also building **Full-Stack applications using Node.js & Next.js.**
+I specialize in **Frontend Development**, while also developing **full-stack applications using Node.js and Next.js.** Alongside this, I’ve built multiple **mobile applications using React Native and Expo**, focusing on performance, usability, and real-world impact.

-Recently, I’ve been exploring **Generative AI**, building **RAG pipelines, Agentic workflows, and intelligent applications.**
+Recently, I’ve been exploring **Generative AI**, working on **RAG pipelines, agentic workflows, and intelligent applications** that push the boundaries of user experience.

-✨ Always excited to collaborate and build impactful products.
+✨ Always excited to collaborate, learn, and build impactful products.

 ---